shweps13/codium/frontend/README.md

 # Frontend - Codium Collaborative Code Editor

 This is the frontend React application for the Codium collaborative code editor.
+During local testing is recommended to use local instance of the server, cause deployed version takes some time on start if not used for a while.

 ## Tech Stack